 The pH (always written with a lower case p and an uppercase H) is the acidity level of a substance.
 It is measured on the pH scale which goes from 0 to 14.
-At one end of the pH scale is 14 which is very acid and at the other end zero is very alkali.
+At one end of the pH scale is 14 which is very alkaline and at the other end 0 is very acidic.
 In the middle is the pH value of 7.0 which is neutral.
 In a swimming pool the ideal pH level is 7.2 to 7.4.
 A pH in between 7.0 and 7.8 is OK but lower than 7.0 or higher than 7.8 is bad.
 The pH level in your swimming pool is very important.
 It is usually referred to as the "pH balance" because you are always trying to achieve the correct balance between acid level and alkali level.

 Why is the pool pH so important?

 There are a number of reasons why getting the pool's pH right is important.

 What to do if your pool pH is too high.

 In most of the South of the UK the source water in the taps has quite a high pH (alkaline).
 Consequently pool owners have to add pool acid to lower the pH.
 The chemical most often used is known as Dry Acid.
 Also called pH Minus or pH reducer the actual chemical name is Sodium Hydrogen Sulphate.
 Dry Acid is the preferred chemical because it is in dry, granular form.
 Liquid Acid can be used but, unlike dry acid, it is quite dangerous to handle.
 Add pH Minus according to the instructions on the product.
 You may need quite a lot, tens of Kgs over the course of a season is not unusual in some areas.

 What to do if your pool pH is too low.